How to Visit Cinque Torri in the Dolomites: A Complete Guide

 Rifugio Scoiattoli at the top of Cinque Torri

-2. By Car (or Seasonal Shuttle) Up to Rifugio 5 Torri
+🚗 Option 2: Drive Up (or Seasonal Shuttle) to Rifugio 5 Torri

 Seasonal access road to Rifugio 5 Torri